RippeLab/ALT-FISH/README.md

 ## Telosegment toolkit
 ### What does this script do?
 * automatically reads in and processes .TIF image stacks for extraction of image features
-* optimal focus volume determination to remove empty frames and identify out-of-focus positions
+* optimal focus volume determination ("BestSlices") to remove empty frames and identify out-of-focus positions
 * data reduction by z-projection for subsequent 2D segmentation procedures
 * segmentation of cell nuclei (comprising adjustable size filter and removal of border nuclei)
 * segmentation of spots within the segmented nuclear areas